Restorative Dentistry in Madison, WI

 - Inadequate space for wisdom teeth

-Dr. Hill will evaluate your condition and recommend that it is best for your needs.
+Dr. Greene will evaluate your condition and recommend that it is best for your needs.
 Extractions can be done with a local anesthetic right in our office or, in more advanced situations, can be referred to an oral surgeon specializing in extractions.